lunarc/lunarc_docs/docs/authenticator_howto.md

 #Checking the validity of your token
 You can check the validity, in particular the expiration state, of your pocket pass token inside the self-service portal.
-Please follow steps 2 and 3 from above to access the self-service portal.  **Remember:**
+Use

-* Use your Aurora password not your SUPR password
+* your Aurora password.
+Do not your SUPR password
-* When accessing the selfservice portal your one-time-password (OTP) will arrive by **text message** to your mobile.
+* the one-time-password (OTP) that will arrive by **text message** to your mobile.
 Don't use an OTP from the Pocket Pass app.

+when following steps 2 and 3 from above to access the self-service portal.

 Inside the self-service portal, go to the **TOKENS** tab.
 You will see your tokens.
 Klicking on **More** will reveal the relevant dates for your token: